Rhodes | Travel Guide

 Any start to a trip with Holiday Extras is going to be off to a good one, which was exactly the case when we went to Rhodes.

-The crew travelled to Gatwick the day before our flight.
+We travelled to Gatwick the day before our flight.
 Our plane was scheduled really early, and since we're not morning people we couldn't face being up earlier than absolutely necessary.
-That and no one wants to be stuck on the motorway before they've had a coffee.
-Arriving at our leisure, we parked our car at a nearby car park and made our way to the glamourous Sofitel for an overnight stay.
+Arriving at our leisure, we parked our car at a nearby car park and made our way to the luxurious Sofitel for an overnight stay.

-Rhodes' sole airport is Diagoras, which sits just 9 miles southwest of the main town on the west coast.
+Rhodes' sole airport is Diagoras, which sits around nine miles southwest of the main town on the west coast.
 Fortunately, getting into the main town from the airport is straightforward, and to help you start your holiday right, here are your best options for getting out of the airport:

 - Taxi - If you're in a bit of a hurry, taxis are also available directly outside the terminal, but don't expect to get much change from €22 (£15) each way.